I’ve compiled all the things you’ll need to know when buying the best travel camera in terms of budgets, styles and uses.

 The Canon EOS 5D Mark IV has a 30.4MP full-frame sensor, shoots 4K video and a robust magnesium alloy body.
 Making it the choice for everyone from landscapes photographers, weddings photographers and travel photographers.
 Everyone loves this camera.

-For traveling I like to keep my camera gear as light as possible and recommend getting a lightweight tripod for travel if you are going to be taking landscape of night photography.
+For travelling, I like to keep my camera gear as light as possible and recommend getting a lightweight tripod for travel if you are going to be taking landscape or night photography.

 I have been asked a few times about what the best starter camera is to take travelling for the categories below.